kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 }
 ```

-In this way, Ktorm are able to read and write json columns now.
-Actually, this is one of the features of ktorm-jackson module, if you really need to use json columns, you don't have to repeat the code above, please add the dependency to your project:
+In this way, Ktorm is able to read and write JSON columns now.
+Actually, this is one of the features of the ktorm-jackson module, if you really need to use JSON columns, you don't have to repeat the code above, please add the dependency to your project:

 Maven：